-The Cambodian Krama scarf is a gingham scarf that is not only used as a scarf but is also used as a bandanna, baby carrier or even a blanket.
+The Cambodian Krama scarf is a gingham scarf used not only as a scarf but also as a bandanna, baby carrier, or even a blanket.
 Traditionally each Cambodian would hand-weave their own scarf in cotton or silk.
 Many in the western world may recognize the red and white gingham scarf that the Khmer Rouge used when they ruled Cambodia.

-Despite its checkered history, the Khmer Krama scarf is considered to be a symbol of Cambodian’s strength, courage, and resilience.
+Despite its checkered history, the Khmer Krama scarf symbolizes Cambodian strength, courage, and resilience.

 What is the Khmer Krama Scarf?

-The Khmer Krama Scarf is a traditional Cambodian scarf that has many uses including a scarf, bandanna, covering of the face to protect the face against wind and dust storms.
+The Khmer Krama Scarf is a traditional Cambodian scarf with many uses, including a scarf, bandanna, and covering of the face to protect against wind and dust storms.
 It can also be used for decoration, as a belt when it is wrapped around the waist.
-Many women may wear it on their head especially if they are carrying things on top of their heads.
+Many women may wear it on their head, especially if they carry things on their heads.

 The Weaving of the Krama Scarf

-In Cambodia, most of the Krama scarves are woven in a checked or gingham pattern.
-The traditional colors were red and white gingham pattern or blue and white gingham pattern.
+In Cambodia, most Krama scarves are woven in a checked or gingham pattern.
+The traditional colors were red and white gingham patterns or blue and white gingham patterns.

-Originally the scarf was a fabric that the Cambodians women would hand-weave on their looms in their own looms.
-Today they are still woven by hand but not everyone will weave their own scarf.
+Originally the scarf was a fabric that the Cambodian women would hand-weave on their looms in their own looms.
+Today they are still woven by hand, but not everyone will weave their own scarf.

 These scarves were traditionally woven using these methods: